How To Grow Bulbs From Seed

 by General Category

-Amaryllids - All the fleshy amaryllids (including Amaryllis, Brunsvigia, Crinum, Boophone, Cybistetes, Nerine, Crossyne, Clivia, Gethyllis, Hessea, Strumaria plus a few others are ephemeral, or recalcitrant as they are more commonly known.
-It is not that the seeds do not last long, it is more that they cannot prevent the germination process, so will germinate even if conditions are inappropriate.
+Amaryllids - All the fleshy amaryllids (including Amaryllis, Brunsvigia, Crinum, Boophone, Cybistetes, Nerine, Crossyne, Clivia, Gethyllis, Hessea, Strumaria plus a few others) are ephemeral, or recalcitrant as they are more commonly known.
+The issue is not that the seeds do not last long, it is more that they cannot prevent the germination process, so will germinate even if conditions are inappropriate.
 The seeds ripen within days to a few weeks after the flowers have been pollinated, and the seeds then begin to germinate within days and produce a root first.
 The root sometimes develops while the seeds are still in the capsule (Rachel Saunders).

 If you live in the Northern Hemisphere and order amaryllid seeds from South Africa, they will arrive at exactly the wrong time for planting.
 You have two choices: plant them anyway, and do your best to keep the seedlings from dying in the heat of summer; or store them in the refrigerator in a sealed plastic bag.
 This can delay sprouting for a few months until the fall.
 Both approaches have risks, so if you have seed to spare it's a good idea to divide them into two lots and try both approaches (Michael Mace).
 Some growers have good luck sowing the seeds immediately and keep the plants growing in an air conditioned room under bright fluorescent light.